 Qualifying For Jumbo Loans For Self Employed Borrowers; Bank Statement Loans

-The Gustan Cho Team at USA Mortgage offers Jumbo Bank Statement Mortgage Loans for Self Employed Borrowers.
+Gustan Cho Associates offers Jumbo Bank Statement Mortgage Loans for Self Employed Borrowers.

 - No tax returns required.
-24 months bank statements deposits is used.
+24 months bank statements deposits are used

-- Requires 20% down payment on home purchase.
-24 months bank statement deposits is averaged to derive income.
+- Requires a 20% down payment on a home purchase.
+24 months bank statement deposits are averaged to derive income

 We also offer NON-QM Loans where there is no waiting period after bankruptcy, foreclosure, deed in lieu of foreclosure, short sale.
 No loan limits.